 We like to say it hasn’t been done—yet.
 At Michigan Technological University, you can conceive, analyze, design, integrate, and evaluate the next generation of digital systems.
 Develop the hardware, software, and security infrastructure for the Internet of Things, the future of our connected world.
 Are you ready?

-Our research projects include numerical methods for VLSI CAD, advanced integrated circuit modeling, machine learning, computational intelligence, interconnect optimization, cyber-physical systems, smart homes, smart grids, parallel computing for convex optimization, underwater acoustic communication networks, autonomous vehicles, and many more.
+Our doctorate in computer engineering program research include numerical methods for VLSI CAD, advanced integrated circuit modeling, machine learning, computational intelligence, interconnect optimization, cyber-physical systems, smart homes, smart grids, parallel computing for convex optimization, underwater acoustic communication networks, autonomous vehicles, and many more.
 External funding for departmental research comes from both government and industry sources.

 To complete a doctoral degree, students must complete the following milestones: